 At the meeting any procedural or organization questions may be asked; there will not be discussion of individual nominees.

-After the meeting all voting members of Council may rank their first, second, and third choice for each award by secret ballot through an electronic survey.
+At a subsequent meeting of Council, senators will rank their choice for each award, first, second, third, etc., on a paper ballot to be collected at the end of that meeting.
+The paper ballot will include senator information that will be included in the results of the ranked voting.

-The recipient of each award will be the nominee with the highest vote.
+The recipient of each award will be the nominee with the highest rank (lowest total number).
 In the case of a tie in points for an award, the person obtaining the highest number of first rankings will be the recipient.

 The results of the vote will be ratified by the Senate at its next meeting.